hagl/dhall-unison/README.md

 in  configs
 ```

-Assume we want to use above Dhall programm to generate a list of Unison UserConfig values
+Assume we want to use the above Dhall program to generate a list of Unison UserConfig values
 ```unison
 unique type UserConfig = UserConfig Text Text Text
 ```

 This mapping function converts the evaluated DhallValue into UserConfig by pattern matching on the structure.
-Since the Dhall typechecker verifies that the result has the correct structure, we can use non-exhaustive pattern matching:
+Since the Dhall type-checker verifies that the result has the correct structure, we can use non-exhaustive pattern matching:

 ```unison
 convertConfigs : DhallValue -> List UserConfig